Carefully read the instructions on the cover of the test booklet.

 Take a few minutes, before time is called, to read over your essay:

 Correct any mistakes in grammar, usage, punctuation, and spelling.

-If you find any words that are hard to read, recopy them so your readers can read them easily.
+If you find any words that are hard to read, recopy them.

-Make any corrections and revisions neatly, between the lines (but not in the margins).
+Make any corrections and revisions neatly, between the lines.
+Do not write in the margins.